 Varicose veins occur due to venous insufficiency.
 The veins in your legs pump blood back to your heart.
-However, if your vein valves don’t close completely, blood can flow backward and pool.
+However, blood can flow backward and pool if your vein valves don’t close completely.
 Over time, this pooling causes your veins to swell and become varicose.

 Generally, varicose veins are only a cosmetic problem.
-In some cases, though, they can point to a more serious health problem like deep vein thrombosis (DVT).
+In some cases, they can point to a more serious health problem like Deep Vein Thrombosis (DVT).

 Common symptoms of varicose veins include:

-You might also notice that your varicose veins cause pain following long periods of sitting or standing.
+You might also feel pain following long periods of sitting or standing.

 Other factors that increase your risk of varicose veins include pregnancy, being overweight, and having a family history of varicose veins.

-Your provider may order a diagnostic ultrasound.
+Your provider may request you to take a diagnostic ultrasound.
 An ultrasound uses high-frequency sound waves to provide images of your veins and vein valves and detects blood clots or other abnormalities.

-If your varicose veins cause pain and itching, or they put you at risk of deep vein thrombosis, New York Specialty Clinics might recommend a minimally invasive outpatient procedure like:
+If your varicose veins cause pain and itching, or if they put you at risk of developing deep vein thrombosis, New York Medical Vascular Care might recommend a minimally invasive outpatient procedure like:

-These treatments safely treat your varicose veins, allowing blood to reroute to healthier pathways throughout your body.
+These treatments are safe and effective in treating your varicose veins, enabling blood to reroute to healthier pathways throughout your body.

-Don’t wait to seek treatment for varicose veins; schedule an appointment at New York Specialty Clinics by calling the nearest office, or booking online today.
+Don’t wait to seek treatment for varicose veins; schedule an appointment at New York Medical Vascular Care by calling the nearest office or booking online today.